-Action Plans: Schedule a campus-wide meeting of all IT personnel.
+Action Plans: Schedule a campus-wide meeting of all IT personnel to consider development of an IT Partners program.
 Seek feedback on how to improve coordination and communication.
 Identify college, school, and unit liaisons.
 Indicators: Analyze communications and coordination criteria that emerge from the meetings.
 Schedule follow up meetings with IT personnel to seek additional recommendations for refinement.